What Is a cURL Command and How to Use It

 In the above example, you can skip -U username:password if the proxy does not require an authentication method.

 A typical HTTP request will always contain a header.
 The HTTP header sends additional information about the remote web server along with the actual request.
-While through a browser’s developer tools you can check the header information, you can verify it using a cURL command.
+Using a browser’s developer tools, you can check the header information and verify it using a cURL command.

 Below is an example of how to retrieve header information from a website.